wiredawg/wiredawg.github.io/_posts/rosary.md

     - [Amazon - $28](https://www.amazon.com/gp/product/B07GX5SN85/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1)

   - 3 psc San Damiano Cruxifix
-    - I can no longer find any of these on Amazon, you can see them in the gallery
+    - I can no longer find any of these on Amazon, you can see them in the <a href="/pages/rosary_gallery.html">gallery</a>.

 ## Saint Medals